microsoft/microcode/docs/faq.md

 ## How do I translate MicroCode?

 Checkout the [localization](./localization) to see how you can help or use a localized build of MicroCode.

+## My micro:bit froze and is showing a number

+This typically means that MicroCode had a bug and crashed.
+Here are a few common error codes that are scrolled on the screen:

+-   **540**: The .hex download was interrupted or failed.
+Try downloading the .hex file again.
+-   **020**: Out of memory!
+Your program is so big that it does not fit in memory anymore... or we have a memory leak somewhere.
+Try resetting the micro:bit.

+Other error codes are [documented in MakeCode](https://makecode.microbit.org/device/error-codes).